bioinfolabic/protein_folding_datasets/README.md

 ## Path Images_folding
 ### ▪ pathway_print_multi-subplot.py:
-A python program that creates images of the structure's folding path from a pathwat.
-The program saves the images in .png format, being an image for each configuration of the structure, so if the folding path has 1000 configurations, 1000 images will be made.
-Before run the program, replace the following variables with the desired input files:
+A python program that creates images of the structure folding path.
+The program saves the images in .png format, where an image is ploted for each state of pathway, so if the folding path has 1000 states, 1000 images will be created.
+Before you run the program,  replace the following variables with the desired input files:
 ```
 path_pathways = '/home/bruna/teste/13_FIBO/' # folder in which the datasets are
 filename = 'pathways13_999.txt'              # name of the dataset from which the images will be created